-As soon as the weather turns cool, I grab the cozy sweaters and start cooking the comfort food, like this Classic Baked Ziti.
-It’s rich and gooey with its layers of pasta, homemade red sauce with Italian sausage, and three types of melty cheese.
-Total comfort in a bowl.
-And the best part is that Baked Ziti is not fussy.
-You don’t have to worry about delicate sheet pasta or getting your layers perfect.
-It’s freeform, messy goodness at its best!
+As soon as the weather turns cool, I grab the cozy sweaters and start cooking the comfort food, like this Easy Baked Ziti recipe.
+It’s rich and gooey with its layers of pasta, homemade red sauce with Italian sausage, and blend of melty cheeses.
+It’s total comfort in a bowl.
+And the best part is that homemade Baked Ziti is not fussy at all.
+You don’t have to worry about delicate sheet pasta or tedious layering.
+It’s all the great flavors of lasagna in a freeform delicious casserole!

 Yes!
 I almost always add extra vegetables to whatever I’m cooking, but today I decided to go with the classic form of Baked Ziti.
 If I were to add vegetables, I would probably add some fresh spinach into the sauce and stir until it is wilted.
 Or, roast some broccoli, zucchini, or eggplant, and then toss that into the sauce.